johahauge/ha-systemair/README.md

     VTC200
     VTC100

+Does not apply to the newer SAVE-series.

+## Requirements
+- Home Assistant
+- Systemair model that supports modbus communication.
+You might need to replace the motherboard with the newer PCU-EC4
+- A device to send Modbus as TCP

+## Implementing
+Copy the content or files to your Home Assistant installation in the config directory.
+You can include the content directly into the configuration.yaml file, but that will be messy.

 Not all registers are included.
-Reference the Systemair modbus PDF for more information and registers.
+Please reference the Systemair modbus PDF for more information and registers.
-You have to do some manual editing to make it work with your setup.
+You might have to do some manual editing to make it work with your setup.